 It was another beautiful night of poetry, in a room full of inspiring and amazing individuals who deserve so much more recognition.
 A big thank you to all of the poets and spoken word artists who shared on the night, and also a special thank you to everyone who was in the audience as well – you brought the love and made the night what it was.

-We’re looking forward to seeing you next month, but until then and beyond as well, be sure to spread love others and take time to love yourselves, because everyone deserves a little love.
+Be sure to spread love others and take time to love yourselves, because everyone deserves a little love.
 And never forget how much we love all of you.